AVEVA/sample-adh-waveform-angular/README.md

 The sample code includes several placeholder strings that must be modified with values you received from AVEVA.
 The sample is configured using two files, [oidc.config.placeholder.json](src/app/config/oidc.config.placeholder.json) and [sdsconfig.placeholder.json](src/app/config/sdsconfig.placeholder.json).
 Before editing, rename these files to `oidc.config.json` and `sdsconfig.placeholder.json`.
 This repository's `.gitignore` rules should prevent these files from ever being checked in to any fork or branch, to ensure sensitive information is not compromised.

-Register an Authorization Code client in ADH, or modify an existing client, and ensure that the registered client in ADH contains `http://localhost:4200/auth-callback.html` in the list of allowed Redirect URLs, and `https://localhost:4200/` in the list of allowed Logout URLs.
+Register an Authorization Code client in Cds, or modify an existing client, and ensure that the registered client in Cds contains `http://localhost:4200/auth-callback.html` in the list of allowed Redirect URLs, and `https://localhost:4200/` in the list of allowed Logout URLs.

 Replace the `client_id` in `src/app/config/oidc.config.json` with the Client ID of the client you registered.